jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: execv_dashed_external at git.c:727:23
+    CT: Jump to external code for memset
+    RF: Jump to external code for memset
+  Occurrences: 4

+LibraryCallRemoved
+  Before events:
     CF: files_transaction_prepare at files-backend.c:2674:21
     CT: Jump to external code for memset
     RF: Jump to external code for memset